3. Before your Beamtime#

 3.7.
 Research Equipment Pool#

 Some experimental tools are available from the NSLS-II Research Equipment Pool.
-If you wish to use any items from equipment pool, contact Bruce Ravel well ahead of your experiment.
+If you wish to use any items from the equipment pool, contact Bruce Ravel well ahead of your experiment.

 If you wish to use a potentiostat in lab 4L-L09 to pre-condition battery or other electrochemical samples, contact Bruce to have a potentiostat from the equipment pool reserved for you.